-The point to be made here is that there are enough contradictions in the Land Use Act for the unscrupulous party to invoke to avoid their obligation under important land transactions.
+The point to be made here is that, there are enough contradictions in the Land Use Act for the unscrupulous party to invoke to avoid their obligation under important land transactions.
 This is why many Nigerians are calling for a complete overhaul of the Act, while some others have called for its abolishment.

-The unvarnished truth is that the consent requirement compounds land transactions, and increases the investor’s financial exposure.
+The unvarnished truth is that the consent requirement compounds land transactions and increases the investor’s financial exposure.

-What, for instance, can be the possible justification for consent in respect of bank mortgages?
+What can be the possible justification for consent in respect of bank mortgages?

 Under common law principles, the mortgagor possesses an equity of redemption such that a mortgage transaction is not contemplated in any way as alienation.
 Why then is a requirement for consent necessary?

 While the above problems relate to the consent requirement and its arduous process, there are more fundamental challenges that the Land Use Act presents.
 Before its introduction in 1978, at least in Southern Nigeria, persons were capable of absolute ownership of land, and the common instrument of transfer – Deed of Conveyance – was accepted as conferring title.

 Unfortunately, under the Act, as pointed out, absolute ownership has been cancelled, and replaced with a mere right of occupancy.
 That is not all.
 It is settled today that the Certificate of Occupancy that is issued in favour of the person holding a right of occupancy does not confer title, does not create a right, but is merely evidence of title and presumes that one exists.
 This is just not preposterous!